Recommendations

 Gressenhall Farm & Workhouse

 One of the oldest breeds of working horse in the UK, the Suffolk Punch is on the critical list of the Rare Breeds Survival Trust.
-Among numerous attractions, Gressenhall Farm has six of these giant horses working almost daily, all year round.
+Among numerous attractions, Gressenhall Farm has several of these giant horses working almost daily, all year round.
 Weather permitting, cart rides depart from the farmyard most afternoons.

 Horniman Museum and Gardens